 Advantages to Connecting Devices to the One Connect Box

-I have been asked on many occasions why I choose to hook up my main devices directly to Samsung's One Connect Box which I have since upgraded to the Evolution Kit available for some models.
+I have been asked on many occasions why I choose to hook up my main devices directly to the One Connect Box.
 This is a personal decision that offers some advantages to the traditional method of hooking up all your devices directly to the Receiver.

 Let's talk about that first...

-In cases where folks like me don't own a Receiver that provides HDMI 2.0a / HDCP 2.2 4K passthrough it can save us a lot of money avoiding an upgrade.
+In cases where folks like me don't own a Receiver that provides HDMI 2.0a / HDCP 2.2 4K passthrough which may be required by one or more of their devices now or in the future it can save us a lot of money avoiding an upgrade.

 For example, using Method 2 to hook up my UBD-K8500 Ultra HD Blu-ray Player using dual HDMI outputs allows me to connect the Video to the TV which is HDMI 2.0a / HDCP 2.2 compliant and hook up the Audio to my Receiver which is only HDMI 1.4 so I can still enjoy lossless Dolby TrueHD and DTS Master Audio.